Mr. William O. Anderson

 Tara Arcury was named Assistant to the President in 2012; she serves as the interface between the President and all internal constituencies at Saint Michael's College, providing high-level support across a broad range of administrative tasks.
 Currently, Tara also serves as the institution's Accreditation Liaison Officer for the New England Association of Schools and Colleges (NEASC).
 Tara first came to Saint Michael’s College in 2001 as administrative assistant to the Graduate Psychology Program and other academic departments.
 In 2003, she became the Executive Assistant to the Dean of the College.
-She has served on the Strategic Assessment Taskforce, the Staff Welfare Committee, the Staff Compensation Committee, the Web Redesign Team, Facilities Planning committee, and the Women's Center Committee.
-Currently she is serving on the Portal Implementation Committee.
+She has served on the Strategic Assessment Taskforce, the Staff Welfare Committee, the Staff Compensation Committee, the Web Redesign Team, Facilities Planning Committee, and the Women's Center Committee.
+Currently she is serving on the Portal and Communication Committee and the Accelerated Summer College implementation team.
 She was a 2011 recipient of the Distinguished Staff Award in Accomplishment.

-Tara is finishing her bachelor's degree here at Saint Michael's in American Studies.
+Tara earned her bachelor's degree here at Saint Michael's in American Studies.
+She is a member of Phi Beta Kappa, Delta Epsilon Sigma, and Phi Alpha Theta.
 She and her husband, Tony, and their daughter, Ashley, reside in Shelburne.
 Ashley is a 2010 graduate of Saint Michael's.